huamao27/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Dr Huamao Wang has the strength of mastering multidisciplinary research skills in finance, econometrics, statistics, machine learning, big data, modelling, numerical computation, and programming.
+bio: Dr Huamao Wang has the strength of mastering multidisciplinary research skills
 interests:
 - Empirical and Theoretical Researches
 - Corporate Finance